corndel-swe/swe-js-cash-register/README.md

 >
 > You can test the functions using `npm run test:level-1` and similar.

+Check out [drawer.js](./drawer.js) to see the data structure you will be dealing with.

 ### Level 1

 Complete the `removeItem` function which removes a single item from the drawer.